ViniciusMFigueira/Salesforce-Apex-Solutions/README.md

-This project is about Apex Class Solutions
+This project is about Apex solutions.